 Among other functions, cholesterol helps maintain our skin’s plumpness, elasticity, and moisture levels, while also promoting skin barrier integrity.
 In fact, a disruption of the skin’s barrier function will trigger an increase in cholesterol synthesis to help repair the damage.

 Since cholesterol has so many important functions, it’s a useful ingredient to supplement in any skincare routine, face and hands included.
-I frequently mix cholesterol powder into my facial oil before bedtime.

 Benefits of cholesterol in a hand mask